OGStudio/openscenegraph-cross-platform-examples/03.HTTPClient/README.md

 This example is part of [OpenSceneGraph cross-platform examples][osgcpe].

-In this example we implement HTTP (with TLS support) client across platforms to perform GET/POST requests.
+In this example we implement HTTP client (with TLS support) working across platforms to perform GET/POST requests.

+**TODO**: rephrase article dependencies just like in OSGCPG.

 **Note**: this example builds on the [previous one][ex-prev], make sure to study it.